-HEAL SPotlight: the city of college park, Maryland
+HEAL City SPotlight: the city of college park, MD

 Since joining the HEAL Cities and Towns Campaign in 2014, the City of College Park has initiated healthy eating and active living (HEAL) policies, programs, and environmental design changes to bring healthier options to residents.
 The City’s HEAL Resolution was an opportunity to identify City-wide goals that would further the City of College Park's commitment to creating a culture of health and wellness for all residents.
 The resolution included the goals to: adopt a Complete Streets policy to encourage safe and active transportation; improve access to affordable and nutritious food; and, promote municipal workplace wellness through a cross-departmental, staff-run wellness committee.
 Since 2014, the City has since passed and enacted policies and programs to address the City’s resolution's goals and further its commitment to facilitate healthy behavior change.